From LDP 'prince' to punchline: What happened to Shinjiro Koizumi?

 Some feted him as the “prince” of the ruling Liberal Democratic Party.
 Others likened his youth and charm to that of a “genius child actor.”
 The public hoped he would be next in line for prime ministership.

-But today, it seems Shinjiro Koizumi is none of these things, at least not to the extent he was just two summers ago when he was tapped to serve as the nation’s environment minister, his current post.
+But today, it seems Shinjiro Koizumi is none of these things — at least not to the extent he was just two summers ago when he was tapped to serve as the nation’s environment minister, his current post.

-The scion of a blue-blood political dynasty is now undergoing something of a transformation in his public persona: Over the past two years, the one-time charismatic star has increasingly found himself reduced to the role of laughingstock on social media, where memes keep popping up that target his rhetoric, which many say tends to be style over substance.
+The scion of a blue-blood political dynasty is now undergoing something of a transformation in his public persona: Over the past two years, the one-time charismatic star has increasingly found himself reduced to the role of laughingstock on social media where memes keep popping up that target his rhetoric, which many say tends to be style over substance.
 And with his occasional penchant for enigmatic speeches, some have seen a hint of a bard-like quality, consequently jokingly calling him a wannabe poet on platforms such as Twitter.

 His newfound online reputation aside, polls also show that the 40-year-old is no longer the public’s top pick for Japan’s next prime minister, further denting his already remote prospects in the LDP leadership election slated for September — for which Prime Minister Yoshihide Suga has expressed a willingness to run.
-As Koizumi’s popularity among the public has been thrown into doubt, so has his ability to guide the LDP through a general election, which must be held by Autumn, as the party’s face, with his chances as a post-Suga candidate further slipping away.
+As Koizumi's popularity among the public has been thrown into doubt, so has his ability to guide the LDP through a general election — which must be held by autumn — as the party’s face, with his chances as a post-Suga candidate further slipping away.

 One-liners gone wrong

-Koizumi’s trial by fire began with his appointment as the environment minister in September 2019.
+Koizumi's trial by fire began with his appointment as environment minister in September 2019.

 Up until then, the Columbia University-educated Kanagawa native — a son of hugely popular former Prime Minister Junichiro Koizumi — had enjoyed something of a rock star status, owing in no small part to his family pedigree, good looks and occasional outspokenness, which had seen him take a swipe at the previous administration of Prime Minister Shinzo Abe over various scandals.